MerlinSchaeffer/Adv_Quant_Methods/content/About/_index.md

 # Course structure

-We meet once a week, every Friday with two sessions and a lunch break in between.
-Every session consists of a 45 minutes lecture, a 15 minutes break, and finally a 45 minutes lab session during which you work on that day's exercise in small groups.
-In just seven weeks you will be able to read complex code and conduct sophisticated analyses.
+We meet once a week, every Wednesday at 10am.
+Every session lasts three hours and consists of lectures, two 15 minutes breaks, and some exercises.
+In addition you have a tutoring session every week where you can work in a smaller setting, ask questions, and properly work with R on stats problems.

 | Session     | Topic                             | Session    | Topic                             |
 |-------------|-----------------------------------|------------|-----------------------------------|